laispace/laiblog/README.md

 * Read and subscribe to the [Official Ghost Blog](http://blog.ghost.org) and the [Ghost Development Blog](http://dev.ghost.org).
 * Join in discussions on the [Ghost Forum](http://ghost.org/forum/)
 * Chat with Ghost developers on IRC.
 We're on `irc.freenode.net`, in the `#Ghost` channel.
 We have a public meeting every Tuesday at 5:30pm London time.

-## Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Ghost will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.

-Releases will be numbered with the following format:

-`<major>.<minor>.<patch>-<build>`

-Constructed with the following guidelines:

-* A new *major* release indicates a large change where backwards compatibility is broken.
-* A new *minor* release indicates a normal change that maintains backwards compatibility.
-* A new *patch* release indicates a bugfix or small change which does not affect compatibility.
-* A new *build* release indicates this is a pre-release of the version.

 ## Copyright & License